 3.

-Minimize the number of programs you are running at once.
-Check your hard drive space if this seems to repair the Kernel32.dll issue.
 Ensure that at least 10 percent of your hard drive is empty at any given time.

 This file and some other system files are loaded into a protected part of the computer's memory for use by other programs.
 In rare cases, a program may attempt to overwrite the protected memory area, which can trigger a system crash, causing the system to display an error message in white text on a blue background, or to restart itself.
 Errors such as these may be caused by incompatible software, but are infrequent.
 If you receive one of these errors and recently installed new software, try uninstalling the new software or updating it to a newer version.
 Software makers often release updates to their software to fix errors.